-Your Formula boat may have as many as two accessory components (generator and air conditioning) - in addition to the engines - with complete raw water systems.
+Your Formula boat has accessory components (generator, air conditioning, Seakeeper)-in addition to the engines-with complete raw water systems.

 Each raw water system will have its own thru-hull water intake, seacock and strainer.
 The seacock is very important.
 It protects the boat from sinking if a hose or fitting should fail.
 It is important to close any seacock not in use.